Health benefits and risks of chocolate

 If you don’t know what squishies are, that’s ok, but if you still haven’t even heard of them, well, my friend, you must be living under a rock.
 In the past five years, squishies have changed a lot.
 These toys started out as niche products that only hardcore fans of Japanese culture heard of.
 Now, they are huge, trendy, and everyone wants to have them.

-Squishies are squeeze toys, but they are nothing like your stress-relief squeeze ball.
+Squishies are squeeze toys without sound or voice, but they are nothing like your stress-relief squeeze ball.
 For one, they could never be as dull, and two, they could never be so unpopular.
 Every squishy is absolutely kawaii (“cute” in Japanese).
 They have faces, and they come in dozens of adorable shapes, and dozens of delicious scents.
 Some squishies are so lifelike that you’d mistake them for real food.

 The most popular squishies come from four companies – Sanrio, Breadou, SAN-X, and RE-MENT.